-The approval of Proposal 7 requires the affirmative vote of shareholders present at the Meeting, in person or by proxy or voting via the Electronic System, Internet or telephone, holding Ordinary Shares representing in the aggregate at least a majority of the votes actually cast with respect to such proposal.
+The appointment of Brightman Almagor Zohar & Co. as the independent registered public accountants of the Company and the authorization of the Audit Committee to determine such auditors' remuneration require the affirmative vote of shareholders present at the Meeting, in person or by proxy or voting via the Electronic System, Internet or telephone, holding Ordinary Shares representing in the aggregate at least a majority of the votes actually cast with respect to such proposal.